brainly/style-guide/CONTRIBUTING.md

 - Once you're ready to deploy beta release, bump version and create git tag:
   - run `yarn version` and type specific pre release version (follow the same principles as you would preparing standard release but put additional suffix to the version). e.g `yarn version 220.6.0-beta.0`.
 This command will bump your package version and create git tag.
 If you need another beta version in the same branch use subsequent integer `-beta.1, beta.2` etc.
 - Push your changes (make sure you add `--follow-tags` option if not enabled globally)
 - Publish to npm with: `npm publish --tag beta` (or `--tag alpha`) command.
-Otherwise your release will be marked as `lates`/
+Otherwise your release will be marked as `latest`/
 - Deployed changes should be available in npm and on style guide dev cdn: https://styleguide-dev.brainly.com/X.X.X-beta.X/docs eg. https://styleguide-dev.brainly.com/220.3.0-beta.2/docs
-- After initial testing of alpha/beta you can close your PR or conitnue working on it make it merge to the master branch as an official feature
+- After initial testing of alpha/beta you can close your PR or conitnue working on it and merge to the master branch as an official feature

 #### Troubleshooting